RetroReversing/retroReversing/categories/consoles/PS3.md

 ---
 # Hardware
+If you're interested in reverse engineering software for the Sony PlayStation 3 gaming console, it's crucial to have a thorough understanding of the hardware that powers it.
+By comprehending the inner workings of the PS3 hardware, you can better understand how the software interacts with the hardware and how you can potentially modify or enhance it.

+This segment of our guide will provide you with comprehensive information and resources on the hardware of the Sony PS3, including retail, prototype, and development hardware.

 ## Retail Hardware
 The PS3 moved from a MIPS-based CPU to the PowerPC architecture and its CPU was known as the **Cell Broadband Engine**, it was 64bit and and 6 Synergistic Processing Units (SPUs).
 The GPU was built by Nvidia and was called the **RSX** it was as powerful as a DirectX9 class GPU.

+---
 # All Posts
 <div>